gridaco/assistant/figma/ABOUT.md

 --------

-[Free And Open source] Works with React / Flutter .

-We generate usable & readable code for production instantly with a click.
-Select your design, Simply click your design, and we will give you a instant feedback of your design with a working code, along with realtime executable / responsive preview.

-**Works with**
+**⚡The fastest tool to transform your design into developer-friendly code.**

+**✅ Supports Flutter, React and more.**

+**👩‍💻 Free and Open Source.
+Democratizing front-end development.**

+The Grida Assistant is a design to code tool that generates readable & usable code from your design.
+Design context is understood; a button will be recognized as a button.

+**Features:**

-- Flutter
+- Modularized, usable Flutter & React code generation
-- ReactJS
-- VueJS
+- Design lint
-- Vanilla (html/css)
+- Live preview
+- 5000+ material icons & ant design icons
+- Cloud resource copy

+**How to use:**

+- Install the Grida Assistant plugin
-- Svelte
+- Run the plugin
+- Select your design on a component level
+- Transform the design into ready-to-use Flutter & React code

+You can also convert the whole figma file to code at code.grida.co

 watch the demo on [grida.co](https://grida.co)

-Run this plugin, Select any design of yours, It will generate ready-to-use formatted native flutter code for you.

 contribute on [github](https://github.com/gridaco/assistant)

-extra features
-- more than 5000 + material icons & ant design icons supported
-- design lint
-- translation support
-- font replacer
-- handoff
-- cloud sync your design

-**Not working?**

-No matter how big and complex frame you select, it will generate the code.
-Anyway we recommend you to use it on a component level for best experience.
-Code may not be manageable if you are tring to build full-screen level code in one single code base.

 **Grida is a opensource project.**